Roy82/ViTexEmo/README.md

 ## ⚙️ Requirements
 See [`requirements.txt`](requirements.txt) for a detailed requirements.

+## 📌 Reproducibility

+This repository provides all the scripts, sample data, and expected outputs required to fully reproduce the results reported in the ViTexEmo manuscript.
+The workflow includes textual emotion extraction (TextBlob polarity + custom rule-based mapping), visual emotion analysis using ViT, and multimodal fusion evaluation.

+### 🔧 Step-by-Step Reproduction
+To reproduce the key results (Tables 15, 16, and the overall evaluation metrics), simply run:

+bash run_reproduce.sh

 ## License

 This project is released under the MIT License — see the [LICENSE](LICENSE) file for details.

 > **Note:** The `src/` folder is provided as a ZIP archive (`src.zip`) for convenience.
 > Unzip it locally to access all source scripts (`preprocess.py`, `extract_text_emotion.py`, `extract_image_emotion.py`, `fuse_and_eval.py`).